rmarscher/virtual-module-webpack-plugin/README.md

 The file contents will be passed through any loaders you setup that match the moduleName.

+If you pass an object to contents, it will automatically be passed through `JSON.stringify`.
+You can also pass a function to contents which will be invoked at compile time with no arguments.
+See [pull #10](https://github.com/rmarscher/virtual-module-webpack-plugin/pull/10).

 See the example directory for a complete working example.